 Customers running Cumulus Linux, 3.y.z, which uses BTRFS (the b-tree file system), might experience issues with disk space management.
 This is a known problem of BTRFS because it does not perform periodic garbage collection, or rebalancing.
 If left unattended, these errors can make it impossible to rebalance the partitions on the disk.
-To avoid this issue, Cumulus Networks recommends rebalancing the BTRFS partitions in a preemptive manner, but only when absolutely needed to avoid reduction in the lifetime of the disk.
-By tracking the state of the disk space usage, users can determine when rebalancing should be performed.
+To avoid this issue, NVIDIA recommends rebalancing the BTRFS partitions in a preemptive manner, but only when absolutely needed to avoid reduction in the lifetime of the disk.
+By tracking the state of the disk space usage, you can determine when to perform a rebalancing.

 This article describes one approach to determine the proper time to perform a BTRFS rebalance.

 The issue presents itself when BTRFS is running and just the right pattern of disk I/O and file sizes are present.
 This causes inefficient use of the disk space and ultimately prevents new writes to the disk.
-The issue is indicated by the receipt of “No space left on device” errors.
+You can tell this issue is occurring because of the of “No space left on device” errors that appear.

 When to Rebalance

-- How often should a check be performed?
+- How often should you run a check?